freakout42/formax/README.md

 therefore generally consists of modifying the contents of these triggers in order to alter the default behavior if necessary.

+**formax** encorporates the concept of Oracle SQL-Forms with modern standards and current database best pratices and
+technologies:
+ - single-column autoincrement primary key field
+ - database integrity enforced through database
+ - JavaScript for client scripting
+ - regular expressions for validation
+ - no free SQL for the end-user
+ - freedom to choose the database provider

 Status
 ======